webchick/drupal8-demo/README.md

     - Click "Import all" aaaaand... slogan change!
     - Switch to command line, cd into PROD wwwroot, run "git diff" to see the changes.
 Commit them.
   - On **DEV**:
-    - Now for something fancier: Create a content type, add a field, create a page view (WITH MENU LINK) of that content type.
+    - Now for something fancier: Create a content type (named something alphabetically later than "H" so that it shows up after "Home" :)), add a field, create a page view (WITH MENU LINK) of that content type.
     - Go to admin/config/development/configuration, click Full Import/Export, export button to download.
     - Switch to command line, cd into DEV wwwroot, run "git diff" to see the changes.
 Commit them.
   - On **PROD**: